How to Advertise on Fort Myers Radio

 A guideline to consider: Strive to make the commercials as long as necessary but as short as possible.

-There is no reason, however, that only one length of commercial should be deployed as part of an advertising campaign on Southwest Florida radio.
-One effective way to do employ multiple length ads is referred to as “sequencing”.
+There is no reason, however, that only one length of commercial should be deployed as part of an advertising campaign on Fort Myers radio.
+One effective way to employ multiple length ads is referred to as “sequencing”.

 To sequence a campaign, the business owner begins with the longer form commercials.
 In time, shorter length commercials are rotated in.
 This enables the advertiser to generate greater reach or frequency without increasing the overall investment.